btk/pre-require/README.md

 #### Assets.format

-Similar to Assets.search this will return all assets matching a given filetype
+Similar to Assets.search this will return all assets matching a given filetype.

 ~~~JS
 import Assets from './assets.js'

 let pngs = Assets.format("png");
 ~~~
-For a full list of methods and usage see the api reference
+For a full list of methods and usage see the API reference.
 ~~~
 pre-require -h
 ~~~